brettChapman/multivis/README.md

-# multivis
+# MultiVis
-multivis package containing the necessary tools for the visualisation of correlated data.
+MultiVis package containing the necessary tools for the visualisation of correlated data.

 ## Installation